 CBG appears to have anti-inflammatory properties.
-Therefore, it could potentially help in the treatment of many different chronic diseases.
+Therefore, it could potentially help in managing the symptoms of many different chronic diseases.

 One study on CBG for inflammatory bowel disease (IBD) produced some interesting results.
 The researchers found that CBG reduced inflammatory markers in mice with induced IBD and relieved colitis.
 Based on these findings, the study’s authors suggest that CBG should be tested further in human subjects as a treatment for IBD.